 In the final step you can also choose to post to any specific buying and selling group you're a member of at the same time as you list on Marketplace, if you want to maximise the visibility of your item.

 All your for-sale items will be stored under the 'Your items' tab, including any offers and messages you've received from interested buyers (see below for more on this).

-To get an idea of how much your item's worth before you put it on Facebook, head over to eBay* to do a 'completed items' items search (left-hand grey bar).
+To get an idea of how much your item’s worth before you put it on Facebook, head over to eBay* to do a ‘completed listings’ item search.
+Click the ‘advanced’ search option, beside the main search button, and type your item into the ‘enter keywords or item number’ box.
+Then select the ‘completed listings’ option and search.
 If the price is listed in black, it means it did not sell.

 Also search for similar items on local Facebook groups (top right-hand side) or on Facebook Marketplace (the magnifying glass icon).
 How much have others asked for and were there enthusiastic takers at that price?